-The Internal Capital Adequacy Assessment Process is introduced under Pillar II of the Prudential Rules, which is contained in Part 6 (Article 66) and Annex 9 of the Prudential Rules.
+The Internal Capital Adequacy Assessment Process is introduced under Pillar II of the Prudential Rules, which is contained in the Prudential Rules.

 Pillar II requires AP's to perform a thorough review of all material risks, extensive stress testing, strategic capital planning, the internal control framework and the roles and responsibilities of departments / individuals that are critical to the implementation of the framework.